-Levine’s books since The Mercy include Breath (2004) and News of the World (2009).
+Levine’s later books include The Mercy (1999), Breath (2004), and News of the World (2009).
 Breath was hailed by a Terrence Rafferty in the New York Times as a “graceful new collection” that showcases Levine’s unique brand of elegy, one that operates in long, thoughtful lines that summon the un-glorious past and its hard-working inhabitants.
 “What gives Levine’s work its urgency,” Rafferty went on “is that impulse to commemorate, the need to restore to life people who were never, despite their deadening work, dead things themselves, and who deserve to be rescued from the longer death of being forgotten.”
-News of the World contains the familiar Levinian landscapes and themes in both prose poems and formal verse.
-A reviewer for Publishers Weekly noted that while the book covers familiar ground, “fans will happily get what they came for.”
+In 2013, Levine was awarded the Wallace Stevens Award from the Academy of American Poets.

 Levine’s poetry “will be remembered for his giving voice to the complicated lives of men and women and for making something closer to simple song than ordinary speech,” wrote the poet Carol Frost.“The territory of this poetry keeps coming back to a center—praise for the common person, an American, probably with immigrant parents, who having gotten ‘off the bus/at the bare junction of nothing/with nothing’ manages to find a way home.”